Celia Cruz: Tributes and legacy

-In 2015, the television networks RCN Televisión and Telemundo produced the TV series Celia based on the life of Crus.
-Cruz was played by the actresses Jeimy Osorio and Aymée Nuviola and counted on the voice of Patty Padilla.
+In 2015, the television networks RCN Televisión and Telemundo produced the TV series Celia based on the life of Celia Cruz.
+Her character was played by the actresses Jeimy Osorio and Aymée Nuviola and counted on the voice of Patty Padilla.
 In 2019, Angélique Kidjo released a tribute album to Cruz, entitled Celia, including songs spanning all of Cruz's career reinvented with an Afrobeat feel.
 It features Tony Allen (musician), Meshell Ndegeocello and the Gangbé Brass Band.

 In 2018, a monument to Cruz was unveiled in the Cuban Heritage Park in Hialeah, Florida.
 Also in 2018, the Celia Cruz Estate launched a brand inspired by Cruz which featured merchandise inspired and about Cruz.

 In 2019, Chilean-American poet Marjorie Agosin created a chamber music theatre performance titled "Las Magníficas" (The Magnificent Ones), based on the life of Celia Cruz and Chilean singer-songwriter Violeta Parra.

-On 2 June 2021, New York City honored Celia Cruz by co-naming the intersection of Reservoir Avenue and East 195th Street in the Kingsbridge Heights section of The Bronx, near the high school that is the named in her honor, "Celia Cruz Way".
-Los Angeles has also named the intersection of Hollywood Boulevard and Argyle Avenue after her.
+On 2 June 2021, New York City honored Celia Cruz by co-naming the intersection of Reservoir Avenue and East 195th Street in the Kingsbridge Heights section of The Bronx, near the high school that is named in her honor, "Celia Cruz Way".
+In 2005, Los Angeles named the intersection of Hollywood Boulevard and Argyle Avenue, "Celia Cruz Square," after her.

 In 2023, Rolling Stone ranked Cruz at No. 18 on their list of the 200 Greatest Singers of All Time.
-In February 2023, Cruz was selected as an honoree in the 2024 American Women quarter program, making her the first Afro-Latina to appear on a U.S quarter.
+In February 2023, Cruz was selected as an honoree in the 2024 American Women quarter program, making her the first Afro-Latina to appear on a U.S. quarter.

-On 21 October 2025, on what would have been Cruz's 100th birthday, a group of Cuban musicians and the US top representative to the island, Mike Hammer, paid a homage to Cruz's legacy at a Catholic church in Havana, after a planned major ceremony at a local music hall was cancelled without explanation by the government, allegedly because of Cruz being fiercely critical of the Castros.
+On 21 October 2025, on what would have been Cruz's 100th birthday, a group of Cuban musicians and the top US representative to the island, Mike Hammer, paid homage to Cruz's legacy at a Catholic church in Havana, after a planned major ceremony at a local music hall was cancelled without explanation by the government, allegedly because of Cruz being fiercely critical of the Castros.